ML-Passionate/Python-Utils-Public/README.md

 The normalized data will be saved as data-normalized.csv.
 The standardized data will be saved as data-standardized.csv.

 * Make sure to replace 'field1', 'field2', etc., with the actual field names from your dataset.
 Also, ensure that the necessary Python libraries are installed in your environment.
-You can install them using pip if they are not already installed:
+You can install them using pip if they are not already installed.